FREQUENTLY ASKED QUESTIONS

 At the impression appointment, the specialist can assist you with your product selection and show you colour samples to choose from.
 The Provider will ship the impressions to our lab, and we send the final product back to them for you to pickup.
 Alternatively, you can pay to have the final product shipped directly to you from our lab.

-If you’re in the Langley area, you are also welcome to call our lab at 1-778-278-2022 to book an appointment for impressions.
+If you’re in the Surrey area, you are also welcome to call our lab at 1-778-278-2022 to book an appointment for impressions.

 How can my company purchase custom hearing protection for a group?

 We go onsite for groups of 5 people or more.
 We efficiently take impressions of 4 people every 20 minutes; therefore, we can reduce the amount of time employees are away from their work.
 It is most effective if the employer schedules the employees based on coverage and shifts.
 Alternatively, you can send us a name list and we can schedule them for you.
 If scheduling is not possible, we simply have each person grab the next employee when they’re finished.

 Most employers either cover the full cost of the custom hearing protectors, or provide a cost share with the employees.
 We can also bring a debit/credit machine onsite if the employees are paying individually.
 If the employer is covering the cost and would like Net/30 Terms, we require a Credit Application to be filled out to open an account.
 Alternatively, the employer can pay at the time of the impressions by credit card or company cheque.

 Yes we do!
 We offer a tiered quantity discount structure with a discount price per product based on 3 levels of how many people are being fit: 10+ people, 25+ people, and 50+ people.
 It is not necessary for all of the products to be the same as long as the over-all number of people being fit falls under one of the discount levels.
 For discounts to apply, the orders must all be placed at the same time.
 Please call us for details.